-- (1) The supervisor's license information and status The supervisor's qualifications to be a supervisor as specified in section 4999.12 of the Code. - (2) The supervisor's telephone number and email address. - (3) The date the licensee began supervising. - (4) The supervisor's qualifications to supervise. - (4) The supervisor's compliance with the training required by section 1821.3. - (5) The supervisor's affirmation states that he or she understands all of the requirements set forth in sections 4999.12(h) and 4999.46.4(c) and (d) of the Code, and in sections 1821(a), 1821.2 and 1821.3 following: - (A) The supervisor's license must meet the requirements set forth in section 4999.12 of the Code for a supervisee's experience hours to be credited. - (B) The supervisee notification requirement set forth in paragraph (a)(4) of this section. - (C) The requirements set forth in section 4999.46.4 of the Code pertaining to the maximum number of registrants. - (D) The Board's right to audit records pertaining to supervisor qualifications in accordance with section 4999.46.5 of the Code. - (E) The requirement to complete a supervision agreement for each supervisee as specified in section 1820.
+- (1) The supervisor's qualifications to be a supervisor as specified in section 4999.12 of the Code. - (2) The supervisor's telephone number and email address. - (3) The date the licensee began supervising. - (4) The supervisor's compliance with the training required by section 1821.3. - (5) The supervisor states that he or she understands all of the following: - (A) The supervisor's license must meet the supervisor requirements set forth in section 4999.12 of the Code for a supervisee's experience hours to be credited. - (B) The supervisee notification requirement set forth in paragraph (a)(4) of this section. - (C) The requirements set forth in section 4999.46.4 of the Code pertaining to the maximum number of registrants. - (D) The Board's right to audit records pertaining to supervisor qualifications in accordance with section 4999.46.5 of the Code. - (E) The requirement to complete a supervision agreement for each supervisee as specified in section 1820.